open-telemetry/opentelemetry.io/content/en/blog/2023/sunsetting-opencensus.md

 users will still be able to download the OpenCensus code and use it in their projects.
-Existing releases of OpenCensus will remain available in public package repositories like NPM and PyPI. **We encourage all OpenCensus users to migrate to OpenTelemetry as soon as possible.**
+Existing releases of OpenCensus will remain available in public package repositories like NPM and PyPI. **We encourage all OpenCensus users to begin planning your migration to OpenTelemetry now.**

 One exception to this is the [census-instrumentation/opencensus-python][][^python-timeline] repo.